The 48-Hour FlickFest consists of a slate of short films shot and edited by local filmmakers and film lovers over one weekend.

 Presented by ICI Windsor

 WIFF is delighted to showcase a compelling slate of Francophone films covering a broad spectrum of genres.
 We are proud to have ICI Radio-Canada serve as the official presenter of our Francophone programming.
-This programming is highlighted annually on a special, dedicated page in our festival program book, and in 2019, the 42 Francophone films screened at WIFF made up 25% of the overall programming.
+In 2023, the 54 Francophone films screened at WIFF made up 29% of the overall programming.
 This is the largest number of Francophone feature films of any film festival in Canada (including Québec).

-Every festival year, in partnership with Conseil scolaire catholique Providence, WIFF helped bring in over 11 Francophone schools on Opening Day to experience a double feature of Francophone films on the big screen.
+Every festival year, in partnership with Conseil scolaire catholique Providence, WIFF brings in over 11 Francophone schools on Opening Day to experience a double feature of Francophone films on the big screen.
+In 2023, WIFF hosted over 1,000 students.
 WIFF is thrilled to be able to provide the community with options to experience a large slate of francophone films every year.

 Presented by Windsor Region Society of Architects